-Vero Bourg-Meyer is the Program Director for Clean Energy and Conservation Finance at the Yale Center for Business and the Environment.
-In this capacity, Vero leads the design, development, marketing, and delivery of a new online professional certificate program in financing and deploying clean energy, in collaboration with faculty at the Yale School of Management and the Yale School of Forestry & Environmental Studies.
-She also leads and coordinates existing CBEY programs to train students in professional communications, and to build the capacity and knowledge of professional networks in clean energy and conservation finance.
+Vero Bourg-Meyer is the Program Director for Clean Energy at the Yale Center for Business and the Environment.
+In this capacity, Vero leads the design, development, production, marketing, and delivery of a pilot program on online education for the university, the Certificate in Financing and Deploying Clean Energy, in collaboration with faculty at the Yale School of Management, the Yale School of the Environment, Yale Law School, the Department of Earth and Planetary Sciences, and Yale College.
+She also leads and coordinates existing CBEY programs to train students in professional communications, and to build the capacity and knowledge of professional networks in clean energy.

 Prior to CBEY, Vero developed curriculum material with the Case Study Research and Development Team at the Yale School of Management, for use at Yale and throughout the Global Network for Advanced Management.
 Her research and writing covered a broad range of topics, from clean energy finance to nonprofit management, to HR, and competitive strategy.
 In that role, she interviewed and engaged with industry and academics globally, and collaborated with film crews and multimedia producers to create online content.

-She graduated from the Yale School of Forestry & Environmental Studies in 2015 with a focus on environmental policy and communication.
+She graduated from the Yale School of the Environment in 2015 with a focus on environmental policy.
 During her time as a student, she assisted the Connecticut Department of Energy and Environmental Protection’s Waste Engineering and Enforcement Division with the recommissioning efforts of the state’s largest waste-to-energy facility in Hartford.
 She also worked on the design and development of a documentary on the challenges of managing the Long Island Sound.